RoySadaka/lpd/README.md

         State.EXTERNAL
         Phase.TEST_END
 ```
-With phases and states, you'll have full control over the timing of your callbacks,
+With phases and states, you have full control over the timing of your callbacks,

+### SchedulerStep Callback

+Will invoke ``step()`` on your scheduler
-so for example, say you need SchedulerStep callback to control your scheduler,
+For example, SchedulerStep callback to control your scheduler,

 but only at the end of every batch, and only when in train state (as opposed to validation and test)
 then define your SchedulerStep callback like so: